 Begun in 2004 as a project to help touring poetry performers better market their material to wider audiences, Write Bloody is a publishing house that has printed 111 titles and 40 ebooks.
 Instructions for sending in work can be found on its Submissions web page.

 According to its website, Youth Speaks is among “the world’s leading presenters of Spoken Word performance, education, and youth development programs,” hosting slams, festivals, and reading series in an effort to encourage young people to develop their artistic voices.
-Youth Speaks is based in San Francisco but produces events nationally, including this year’s Brave New Voices festival in Washington, DC.
+Youth Speaks is based in San Francisco but produces events nationally, including the annual Brave New Voices festival.